stephansturges/HOT/README.md

 ## What is this?

-BAD is a short-range / low-rez / low-altitude trained YOLOv8-nano-segmentation model that only detects people and runs at 640px x 480 px.
+HOT is a short-range / low-rez / low-altitude trained YOLOv8-nano-segmentation model that only detects people IN THERMAL IMAGERY and runs at 640px x 512 px.
 It's a super basic training run for now.

 It's free to use so knock yourself out!
 Just make sure to follow the Ultralytics terms of service around commercial use (https://github.com/ultralytics/ultralytics) since this uses their code for training.

 # Does it work?

 It's not bad... it's a nano model so it's super fast for your edge devices.
-I have larger models trained on this dataset but they are not open-source.
+See the video below (although most of the people are occluded here...
+I should get a better demo video!)
 The dataset is mostly eye-level data with some overhead / drone data in there too, for this nano model.
 This is not meant to be a 100%-drone AI model.